Attack on Paul Pelosi: Break-in and attack

-San Francisco Police Department officers quickly arrived at the Pelosi residence and knocked on the door at 2:31 a.m.
+San Francisco police officers quickly arrived at the Pelosi residence and knocked on the door at 2:31 a.m.
 Pelosi opened the door.
 From outside the house, police observed DePape and Pelosi struggling for a hammer at the entryway.
-After police ordered the two men to drop the weapon, DePape took the hammer and "violently attacked" the 82-year-old Pelosi with a single blow.
+In front of police, DePape took the hammer and attacked Pelosi with a single blow.
+Released body camera footage of San Francisco police officers showed the door opening as DePape struggled with Pelosi.
+DePape grasped a hammer in one hand and Pelosi's arm in another; after an officer commanded him to drop the hammer, DePape responded "uh, nope" and lunged at Pelosi, swinging the hammer into his head.

 Police then tackled and arrested DePape.
 After arresting the intruder, police discovered multiple zip ties, duct tape, white rope, a second hammer, and rubber and cloth gloves in his backpack.
 According to investigators, DePape had a list of additional potential targets.

 Following the attack, Pelosi underwent surgery to treat a skull fracture at the Zuckerberg San Francisco General Hospital.
 He also received treatment for serious injuries to his hands and right arm.
 Pelosi was released from the hospital on November 3.
 DePape was treated at the same hospital for minor injuries (specifically a dislocated shoulder); upon being discharged from the hospital, he was taken to the San Francisco County Jail.

-Nancy Pelosi was in Washington, D.C. at the time of the attack.
+Nancy Pelosi was in Washington, D.C., at the time of the attack.
 She rushed back to San Francisco on a government airplane, and a motorcade escorted her to the hospital where her husband was being treated.
 The following day, she wrote a "Dear Colleague" letter to members of the House of Representatives, saying that her extended family was "heartbroken and traumatized by the life-threatening attack" and thanking law enforcement, emergency services, and hospital staff for aiding her husband.

 Paul Pelosi returned to public view over a month later, when he appeared with Nancy at the Kennedy Center Honors.
 He wore a hat and one glove to conceal his injuries.
+When asked by Anderson Cooper about her husband's condition in June 2024, over a year and a half after the attack, Nancy Pelosi replied, "He's making progress.
+He's about 80% there, physically.
+Traumatically, it's terrible."